-The main purpose of the filing is to preserve the records safely for the future use.
+The main purpose of the filing is to preserve the records safely for future use.
 The following are the purposes of the filing:

 The filing is an important function of an office.
 The importance of filing are as follows:

 It is easier to perform office work with the help of safely and systematically preserved letters and documents.
-However, there is no one best system for filing which is appropriate to all types of office.
+However, there is no any best system for filing which is appropriate to all types of office.
 A filing must be effective and appropriate.
 So, the filing must possess the following qualities:

 Khanal, Soma Raj, Surendra Thapa Aslami and Sitaram Dhakal.Business Studies.Kathmandu: Taleju Prakashan, 2067.

 Pant, Prem R., et al.Business Studies.Kathmandu: Buddha Academic Publishers and Distributors Pvt.
 Ltd., 2010.

 Everyday several letters, documents, reports, bills, and written papers are received in an office.
 The documents which are received and dispatched are required for future reference.
 So, the documents must be preserved properly so that It could be available whenever required.
 Therefore, they are preserved through filing system.

 Filing is the process of careful and systematic preservation of letters, documents, bills, reports, and important writings for easy, accurate, timely and speedy.
 It is the most important function of record management.
 It preserves the letters and documents for future so that it can be used whenever required.
 Hence, the process of systematic preservation of letters, documents, reports and other written documents for future reference.